-The smallest unit of land division defined by plat or by metes and bounds description, that is not divided by a lot line, right-of-way, or other publicly owned land, and that does not include the right-of-way of any street upon which the lot abuts, even if ownership to such right-of-way lies with the owner of the lot.
+The smallest unit of land division defined by plat or by metes and bounds description, that is not divided by a lot line, right-of-way, or other publicly owned land.

 LOT AREA

 The area contained within the lot lines of a lot, excluding any right-of-way or private street.